Mike-Veilleux/Fusion360-Plugin-TabJoint-LivingHinge/README.md

 *A plugin for Autodesk's Fusion 360 CAD-CAM software.*

-I used to teach and use Fusion 360 on a daily basis and realized that there was a lot of time spent on creating tab joints and lining hinges.
+As a Fusion 360 instructor, I quickly realized that there was a lot of time spent on creating tab joints and lining hinges.
 I wrote those two plugins to accelerate the process in the native environment.

 Tab Joint transforms a sketchline into a male or female tab joint pattern where you can configure many characteristics.